wilfordwoodruff/Main_Stories/README.md

 We'd love to hear your thoughts, suggestions, and any issues you might come across!
 Please open an issue in the [Issue Tracker](https://github.com/wilfordwoodruff/Main_Stories//issues) to report them.

-## License

-This project is licensed under the terms of the XYZ license.
-See [LICENSE](LICENSE.md) for more details.